 Also known as walking dandruff, cheyletiellosis is a highly contagious skin disease caused by the Cheyletiellosis mite.
 Cats are most commonly infected with Cheyletiella blakei.
 It occurs more often in young cats, although cats of any age can become infected.

 The mites live out their entire life cycle (approximately 30 days) on the cat, living on the skin surface keratin.
 They occasionally burrow their head pincers (known as chelicerae) into the skin and feed on tissue fluids.

 Transmission occurs via direct contact with an infected animal.
-Adult mites can survive for up to 2 days off the host, so it is possible for your cat to become infected via the environment.
+Adult mites can survive for up to 2 days off the host, so your cat can become infected via the environment.